 \section{Introduction}

-We have introduced the open book foliation in \cite{ik}.
 Let $S=S_{g, d}$ be a compact oriented genus $g$ surface with $d\neq 0$ boundary components.
 Let $\Aut(S, \partial S)$ be the group of isotopy classes of diffeomorphisms of $S$ fixing the boundary $\partial S$ pointwise.
 Abusing notation we will often regard $\phi \in \Aut(S, \partial S)$ as a diffeomorphism representing $\phi$.

-Let $(S,\phi)$ be an open book decomposition of a closed oriented $3$-manifold $M$, where $\phi \in \Aut(S,\partial S)$.
+Suppose that $(S,\phi)$ is an open book decomposition of a closed oriented $3$-manifold $M$.
 Consider a compact oriented surface $F$ in $M$ possibly with boundary.
 Generic intersection of $F$ and the pages of the open book yields a singular foliation on $F$.
-If it satisfies certain conditions we call it {\em open book foliation} and denote it by $\F(F)$.
-The open book foliation has its origin in Bennequin's work \cite{Ben} and Birman and Menasco's braid foliation \cite{BM4, BM2, BM5, BM1, BM6, BM3, BM7, bm1, bm2}, where the underlying manifold $M\cong S^3$.
+If it satisfies certain conditions we call it {\em open book foliation} and denote it by $\F(F)$ \cite{ik1-1}.
+Open book foliations has their origin in Bennequin's work \cite{Ben} and Birman and Menasco's braid foliations \cite{BM4, BM2, BM5, BM1, BM6, BM3, BM7, bm1, bm2}, where the underlying manifold $M$ is $S^3$.

-Let us recall Giroux's seminal result \cite{g}: For a closed oriented $3$-manifold $M$ there exists a one-to-one correspondence between the open book decompositions of $M$ up to positive stabilization and the contact structures on $M$ up to contact isotopy.
-Due to the Giroux-correspondence the open book foliation has extensive application to contact geometry.
-For instance, in \cite{ik} we have reproved Honda, Kazez and Mati\'c's theorem \cite{hkm1}: The contact structure $(M, \xi)$ is tight if and only if every open book supporting $(M, \xi)$ is right-veering.
+Let us recall Giroux's seminal result \cite{g}: For a closed oriented $3$-manifold $M$ there exists a one-to-one correspondence between open book decompositions of $M$ up to positive stabilization and contact structures on $M$ up to contact isotopy.
+Due to the Giroux-correspondence open book foliations have extensive applications to contact geometry.
+For instance, in \cite{ik1-2} we give an alternative proof to Honda, Kazez and Mati\'c's theorem: The contact structure $(M, \xi)$ is tight if and only if every open book supporting $(M, \xi)$ is right-veering \cite{hkm1}.

 Now the notion ``{\em right-veering}'' is a key to tight contact structures.
-For every boundary component $C\subset \partial S$ and every essential arc $\gamma \subset S$ starting on $C$ if $\phi(\gamma)$ lies on the right of $\gamma$ near the starting point, we say that $\phi$ is right-veering.
-As a highly effective tool to detect right-veering-ness Honda, Kazez and Mati\'c \cite{hkm1} introduced the {\em fractional Dehn twist coefficient}.
+For every boundary component $C\subset \partial S$ and every essential arc $\gamma \subset S$ starting at $C$ if $\phi(\gamma)$ lies on the right of $\gamma$ near the starting point, we say that $\phi$ is right-veering.
+As a highly effective tool to detect right-veering-ness Honda, Kazez and Mati\'c in \cite{hkm1} introduce the {\em fractional Dehn twist coefficient}.
 It measures how much $\phi \in \Aut(S, \partial S)$ contributes twisting along a boundary component $C$ and is denoted by $c(\phi, C) \in \Q$.
-They show that positivity of $c(\phi, C)$ is almost equivalent to the right-veering-ness of $\phi$.
+They show that positivity of $c(\phi, C)$ is almost equivalent to right-veering-ness of $\phi$.